nohren/react-digital-rain/README.md

 **Props:**

 Can pass explicit height or width in px.
 Otherwise it will render its size according to its parent container.
 If the parent container has a height or width of 0, then it will define its height / width to fill up the screen.
+This is usefull when its the only component being rendered and needs to define - bottom up - the size of the DOM containers.

 @param